-- 1) The application of an open flame to combustible surfaces is NOT permitted.
-All combustible surfaces, including (without limitation) decks, walls, blocking or cants MUST be protected from open flame by an acceptable separation or overlay material. - 2) When the base membrane flashing is torch-applied, all overlay board joints and wall transitions must be sealed with the primary membrane manufacturer's approved self-adhered membrane or tapes.
+- 1) Combustible materials must not be exposed to a fire hazard.
+All combustible materials must be protected. - 2) The application of an open flame to combustible surfaces is NOT permitted.
+All combustible surfaces, including (without limitation) decks, walls, blocking or cants MUST be protected from open flame by an acceptable separation or overlay material. - 3) When the base membrane flashing is torch-applied, all overlay board joints and wall transitions must be sealed with the primary membrane manufacturer's approved self-adhered membrane or tapes.